-iOS 11 and macOS High Sierra include support for these new, industry-standard media formats:
+iOS 11 and macOS High Sierra introduced support for these new, industry-standard media formats:

 - HEIF (High Efficiency Image File Format) for photos